 No. The fixed penalty is not negotiable.
 If you choose not to accept the fixed penalty the matter is referred to court.

 There is no facility to pay a fixed penalty in instalments.
 However you can choose to have your case heard by the magistrates who will be able to take account of your financial circumstances and can make arrangements for payment by instalments.

 First of all you need to return the NIP confirming that you were the driver at the time of the alleged offence.
-Subject to eligibility checks and time permitting to complete the course within five months of the alleged offence, we will send you a conditional offer of fixed penalty, which will include the offer and information about how and where you can attend.
+Subject to eligibility checks and with time permitting to complete the course within five months of the alleged offence, you will receive a conditional offer of fixed penalty.
+This will include the offer and information about how and where you can attend.

 In all likelihood, yes – Northamptonshire Police is part of the National Driver Offender Retraining Scheme.
-Your driving licence number will be checked against the national database to ensure you are eligible, and then details of participating forces and how to apply will be enclosed with the COoFP.
+Your driving licence number will be checked against the national database to ensure you are eligible.
+Details of participating forces and how to apply will be enclosed with the COoFP.
 If you do not wish to be considered for the SAC please indicate this on your NIP response.

 The Northamptonshire SAC is a four-hour classroom-based course held at a Northampton or Corby venue and is run by road safety experts.
 There will be up to 24 delegates with you, and there is some group work involved.
 You won't have to take a test but you will be expected to make a positive contribution to the course, which challenges attitudes to speeding.
 The course has a very friendly and relaxed atmosphere; it is not intended to make you feel like a criminal.
 Even professional drivers with many years’ experience have reported a positive benefit from attending.
 The courses are run weekdays (excluding bank holidays) mornings, and afternoons with occasional Saturdays.
 Courses offered elsewhere may vary and should be confirmed with the elected provider.